fwornle/ShopMob/doc/SmobOverview.md

   <img alt="SmobProduct background sync" height="300" src="https://raw.githubusercontent.com/fwornle/ShopMob/main/doc/images/sm_backend_local.PNG" title="SmobShop Background Sync"/>
 </div>

+**Note:**

+The app currently uses rather short timeouts (6 seconds to establish a connection and 3 seconds for read / write access).
+This proved a useful compromise between long periods of the "progress bar spinner" and stable operations of the app.
+However, as the backend first needs to spin up a container for the lambda function of our backend, this timeout may have to be increased in the future, should longer routes from remote locations need more time.
+Once a timeout condition has been detected, the app ceases to sync with the backend to provide a smooth user experience.
+In this condition, data is merely stored in the local DB and not synchronized with the server.
+The app regularly attempts to re-connect with the server.
+For example, pulling down on a list screen triggers a backend sync refresh which - if successful - re-activates the periodic background sync.

+In addition, a slowly running background job attempts to reactivate this "polling" mechanism every 30 minutes.
+Fast polling is only activated when the app is in the foreground.
+Altogether, this synchronization will have to be extended in the future, as a re-connecting app will currently simply overwrite some of the local changes with the status values found in the backend DB.
+Here, a proper synchronization strategy is needed, similarly to what git offers.
+Maybe Room can be replaced by a git repository altogether...
 Using this local backend, the development of the synchronizing mechanisms was greatly accelerated.
 The script provides immediate feedback on the CRUD commands exchanged with the express server.
 Running the app on two emulators, the exchange of data can be observed and verified / debugged: